HAIN (The Hain Celestial Group Inc.): Time to Pay Attention? - The Dwinnex

 Shares Statistics:

-The stock has traded on average 932.00K shares per day over the past 3-months and 1.25M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, HAIN traded on average about 924.51K shares per day over the past 3-months and 1.01M shares per day over the past 10 days.
 A total of 89.38M shares are outstanding, with a floating share count of 88.20M.
-Insiders hold about 1.10% of the company’s shares, while institutions hold 99.30% stake in the company.
-Shares short for HAIN as of Oct 13, 2022 were 3.69M with a Short Ratio of 4.58M, compared to 3.3M on Sep 14, 2022.
-Therefore, it implies a Short% of Shares Outstanding of 4.13% and a Short% of Float of 4.71%.
+Insiders hold about 1.10% of the company’s shares, while institutions hold 99.40% stake in the company.
+Shares short for HAIN as of Jan 30, 2023 were 4.58M with a Short Ratio of 4.58M, compared to 3.5M on Dec 29, 2022.
+Therefore, it implies a Short% of Shares Outstanding of 5.12% and a Short% of Float of 5.84%.

 Earnings Estimates

-Its stock is currently analyzed by 12 different market analysts.
-On average, analysts expect EPS of $0.08 for the current quarter, with a high estimate of $0.15 and a low estimate of $0.05, while EPS last year was $0.25.
-The consensus estimate for the next quarter is $0.19, with high estimates of $0.26 and low estimates of $0.14.
+The company has 13 analysts who recommend its stock at the moment.
+On average, analysts expect EPS of $0.17 for the current quarter, with a high estimate of $0.23 and a low estimate of $0.12, while EPS last year was $0.33.
+The consensus estimate for the next quarter is $0.25, with high estimates of $0.33 and low estimates of $0.11.

 Revenue Estimates